 Every president except George Washington has called the White House home and has run the executive branch of the United States government from within its walls.
 Recognizable around the world, the White House stands as a symbol of democracy.
 The White House and its park grounds also serve as an iconic place for civil discourse.

-The residence was designed by Irish-born architect James Hoban in the neoclassical style.
-Hoban modelled the building on Leinster House in Dublin, a building which today houses the Oireachtas, the Irish legislature.
-Construction took place between 1792 and 1800, using Aquia Creek sandstone painted white.
-When Thomas Jefferson moved into the house in 1801, he (with architect Benjamin Henry Latrobe) added low colonnades on each wing that concealed stables and storage.
-In 1814, during the War of 1812, the mansion was set ablaze by British forces in the Burning of Washington, destroying the interior and charring much of the exterior.
+The residence was designed by Irish-born architect James Hoban in the Neoclassical style.
+Hoban modeled the building on Leinster House in Dublin, a building which today houses the Oireachtas, the Irish legislature.
+Construction took place between 1792 and 1800, with an exterior of Aquia Creek sandstone painted white.
+When Thomas Jefferson moved into the house in 1801, he and architect Benjamin Henry Latrobe added low colonnades on each wing to conceal what then were stables and storage.
+In 1814, during the War of 1812, the mansion was set ablaze by British forces in the burning of Washington, destroying the interior and charring much of the exterior.
 Reconstruction began almost immediately, and President James Monroe moved into the partially reconstructed Executive Residence in October 1817.
-Exterior construction continued with the addition of the semi-circular South portico in 1824 and the North portico in 1829.
+Exterior construction continued with the addition of the semicircular South Portico in 1824 and the North Portico in 1829.

 ARE Presidents Park White House campsites SOLD OUT?

 We can help!
 Many campsite reservations are cancelled daily.
 Just tell us when you’d like to camp at Presidents Park White House, and how long you want to camp for.
 We’ll text you when a suitable spot opens up!Scan for cancellations